bfenetworks/ingress-bfe/docs/en_us/ingress/redirect.md

 ## Redirect Location

-The BFE Ingress Controller supports 4 ways to configure the redirect location.
+The BFE Ingress Controller supports 4 ways to configure the redirect location, and only one of them can be set in an Ingress object.

-### 静态URL
+### Static URL

 Use `bfe.ingress.kubernetes.io/redirect.url-set` to config the static redirect location。